 Is There a Trailer for Rick and Morty Season 4?

 So far, there aren’t any trailers for Season 4 just yet.

-Other than random Adult Swim promos, like one done in the style of X-Men: The Animated Series, the closest thing we’ve gotten to new Rick and Morty happened when the two presented an award at the 70th Annual Primetime Emmy Awards in September 2018.
+Other than random Adult Swim promos, like one done in the style of X-Men: The Animated Series, there hasn’t been anything new.

-The surprise airing of the Season 3 premiere on April 1 was unprecedented, and there wasn’t a legitimate Season 3 trailer until late June 2017 announcing the rest of the season would begin airing at the end of July.
+The surprise airing of the Season 3 premiere on April 1 was unprecedented, and there wasn’t a legitimate Season 3 trailer until late June 2017 when Adult Swim announced that the rest of the season would begin airing at the end of July.